Three Life-Changing Benefits of Worshipping God

 “[Then] appointed singers for the Lord and those praising Him in holy attire went before those equipped for battle saying, ‘Praise the Lord, for His mercy endures forever!‘ When they began singing and praising, the Lord set ambushes against Ammon, Moab, and Mount Seir, who had come against Judah; so they were defeated.”
 (2 Chronicles 20:18-21 MEV)

 The Lord fulfilled His promise to Jehoshaphat, to defeat his enemies.
 In fact, Jehoshaphat and his army didn’t even lift a finger and then got to take all the plunder and riches back home – “…more than they could carry”!
 (2 Chronicles 20:25).
+Because they worshipped first.

 But Jehoshaphat didn’t stop worshipping once everything was going smoothly – no!
 The worship happened before the battle was won and afterward as they recalled His mighty works.
 This is what Jesus meant when He said, “… the strong take it by force.”
 (Matt.
-11:22) Worship tears victory from the enemy’s hand as you place your life into God’s hand in His presence.
+11:22)

 Worship is proof of your faith in God, that He is who He said He is and He will do what He said He would do, and that He deserves all the glory, regardless of the condition of your situation.